7 FAM 1790

 (5) Consular officers should work closely with the host government to obtain any additional information on the specific cases and circumstances that are preventing the cases from moving forward and to coordinate on any follow up actions as appropriate.
 Follow up action will vary depending on the circumstances but may include coordinating with CA/OCS/CI on providing services for specific adoption cases, coordinating with the host government on how the U.S. Embassy or Consulate may assist, and determining the immediate needs of the children and U.S. families affected by the situation.

-(6) In an adoption crisis, such as a natural disaster or life threatening emergency, provision of assistance may be authorized by the CA/OCS/CI Office Director and his or her designees outside of these outlined procedures.
+(6) In an adoption crisis, such as a natural disaster or life threatening emergency, provision of assistance may be authorized by the CA/OCS/CI Office Director and their designees outside of these outlined procedures.

 d.
 CA/OCS/CI responsibilities in stalled adoption cases: Upon receipt and preliminary evaluation of the request from post, the adoption country desk officer will seek appropriate approval.
 If CA/OCS/CI receives a request directly from the U.S. citizen parents or their agents, the adoption country desk officer should immediately notify post and ask post to follow up in accordance with the above guidance.
 Upon approval, the adoption desk officer will communicate authorization to Post and follow the case developments accordingly.
 CA/OCS/CI will coordinate any further updates and communication as necessary and appropriate with parents and their agents, Congressional offices, and other parties involved.